Agenda

 Wednesday, June 4, 2025, 2:45 PM - 3:45 PM

-1A – A podiatrist, a pedorthist, and an orthotist walk into a clinic: a panel on collaborative footcare
+1A – A Podiatrist, a Certified Pedorthist, and a Certified Orthotist walk into a clinic: a panel on collaborative footcare

 Track: Health